MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-ha-geo-redundancy.md

 Use the following steps to create a storage account and container.
 Some of these steps direct you to other guides.

 1. Sign in to the [Azure portal](https://aka.ms/publicportal).
 1. Create a storage account by following the steps in [Create a storage account](/azure/storage/common/storage-account-create).
 You don't need to perform all the steps in the article.
 Fill out the fields shown on the **Basics** pane.
-For **Region**, select **West US**, then select **Review + create** to accept the default options.
+For **Region**, select **West US 2**, then select **Review + create** to accept the default options.
 Proceed to validate and create the account, then return to this article.
 1. Create a storage container for the AKS Backup Extension by following the steps in the [Create a container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) section of [Quickstart: Upload, download, and list blobs with the Azure portal](/azure/storage/blobs/storage-quickstart-blobs-portal).
 1. Create a storage container as a staging location for use during restoration.